tachiyomiorg/website/src/help/faq/README.md

 ### Miscellaneous

+#### What is Tachiyomi Preview?
+It's a weekly updated version of the app.
+It contains features that can be added to Tachiyomi in the future, but there is a higher chance for bugs.
+Tachiyomi Preview is used by developers and contributors to test the app and find bugs.

+If you are willing to use Tachiyomi Preview, be sure to [turn on auto-backup](/help/guides/creating-backups/#turning-on-auto-backups) to prevent losing your library due to potential bugs.

 #### Why can't I uninstall Tachiyomi?

 On **Android 10**, a bug was introduced which prevented users from uninstalling the app if the phone had a MicroSD card.
 To fix the issue, please remove the MicroSD card from the phone first, then uninstall Tachiyomi.